DIBL/JavaMultiThreading/interviewQuestions.md

 #### 23. Is it possible to start a thread twice?
 No, there is no possibility to start a thread twice.
 If we does, it throws an exception.
+> It is never legal to start a thread more than once.
+In particular, a thread may not be restarted once it has completed execution.
+[6]

+Throws:
+IllegalThreadStateException - if the thread was already started.

 #### 24. What about the daemon threads?
 The daemon threads are basically the low priority threads that provides the background support to the user threads.
 It provides services to the user threads.